 Phone: (804) 827-3290

-Robyn McDougle currently serves as interim executive director of the Commonwealth Educational Policy Institute.
+Robyn McDougle currently serves as Faculty Director of the Office for Public Policy Outreach, overseeing the work of the Commonwealth Educational Policy Institute and OPPO's other programs.
 She also serves as Associate Professor in the Wilder School of Government and Public Affairs.
 McDougle’s primary areas of research are program evaluation, project impact and the impact of violent crime on youth and community development.
 Her research involves working with service-based organizations and law enforcement agencies to evaluate the efficacy of programs offered to residents in communities that suffer many of the negative consequences resulting from high levels of crime, specifically violent crime.
 She received her Ph.D. in Psychology and her M.S. in Criminal Justice from Virginia Commonwealth University.
 She also holds a B.S. in Psychology from Randolph-Macon College.

 Richard S. Vacca, Ed.D.